bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 We approach testing in a number of ways.

-We\'ve got end-to-end testing, which we basically spin up a web browser in the cloud and we run tests that interact with the browser automatically and make sure that the app is working.
+We&apos;ve got end-to-end testing, which we basically spin up a web browser in the cloud and we run tests that interact with the browser automatically and make sure that the app is working.

-Then there\'s unit testing, which is usually a good case for unit testing, is in something like when you\'re doing end-to-end encrypted messaging, you want to make sure your cryptography works as you\'d expect, that the inputs meant match the outputs and that certain things are guaranteed.
+Then there&apos;s unit testing, which is usually a good case for unit testing, is in something like when you&apos;re doing end-to-end encrypted messaging, you want to make sure your cryptography works as you&apos;d expect, that the inputs meant match the outputs and that certain things are guaranteed.

-The people involved in front-end testing, I guess there\'s two main groups.
+The people involved in front-end testing, I guess there&apos;s two main groups.

-There\'s the product teams building products that our consumers clients use and they\'re the ones that should be writing tests to make sure that their product is stable.
+There&apos;s the product teams building products that our consumers clients use and they&apos;re the ones that should be writing tests to make sure that their product is stable.

-Then there\'s like the teams that build the test frameworks themselves.
+Then there&apos;s like the teams that build the test frameworks themselves.

-They\'re the ones that makes sure that those tests run with high reliability, that those tests run before we ship code to users or to people so we aren\'t shipping broken experiences.
+They&apos;re the ones that makes sure that those tests run with high reliability, that those tests run before we ship code to users or to people so we aren&apos;t shipping broken experiences.

 I see it as a responsibility of everyone to be writing tests at the company for their respective parts.

-There\'s not going to be one super team that comes in and tests your product for you because they don\'t know how your product works.
+There&apos;s not going to be one super team that comes in and tests your product for you because they don&apos;t know how your product works.

-Usually what we do is set a testing bar so for every new feature we make sure there\'s at least a few tests for it.
+Usually what we do is set a testing bar so for every new feature we make sure there&apos;s at least a few tests for it.

-That way our product isn\'t actually ready to release until we\'ve already tested it, and so that gives us a lot more confidence than we otherwise would have.
+That way our product isn&apos;t actually ready to release until we&apos;ve already tested it, and so that gives us a lot more confidence than we otherwise would have.

 Testing is valuable, it can feel like a waste of time at first, but it is not.

-Eight months down the line when your app explodes and you\'re trying to work out why those testings could have saved you.
+Eight months down the line when your app explodes and you&apos;re trying to work out why those testings could have saved you.

-The testing is also its own, like challenging activity writing good test is hard and take pride in writing tests in the same way, you\'d take pride in building any of the products you want to build.
+The testing is also its own, like challenging activity writing good test is hard and take pride in writing tests in the same way, you&apos;d take pride in building any of the products you want to build.

-Good luck in your first experience in testing, it\'s going to be very fundamental as you move forward in your career.
+Good luck in your first experience in testing, it&apos;s going to be very fundamental as you move forward in your career.

 Module summary: Interactive CSS

 Congratulations.
-You\'ve reached the end of this module on interactive CSS where you delve deeper into CSS by applying increasingly specific styling to various elements.
+You&apos;ve reached the end of this module on interactive CSS where you delve deeper into CSS by applying increasingly specific styling to various elements.

-It\'s now time to review what you\'ve learned.
+It&apos;s now time to review what you&apos;ve learned.

 You began this module with a lesson on creating layouts.